-- 1. Good Academic Standing: Students who are not on academic probation or academic dismissal are considered to be in good academic standing. - 2.
-Academic Warning: Students who earn a grade of U (Unsatisfactory) or F (Failing) in one class and/or do not successfully complete 2/3 of attempted credits in one semester receive an academic warning.
+- Good Academic Standing: Students who are not on academic probation or academic dismissal are considered to be in good academic standing. - Academic Warning: Students who earn a grade of U (Unsatisfactory) in one class and/or do not successfully complete 2/3 of attempted credits in one semester receive an academic warning.
 Students receive normal financial aid while on academic warning. - 3.
-Academic Probation: Students who earn a grade of U or F in any two classes and/or do not successfully complete 2/3 of attempted credits in any two semesters are placed on academic probation.
+Academic Probation: Students who earn a grade of U in any two classes and/or do not successfully complete 2/3 of attempted credits in any two semesters are placed on academic probation.
 Students receive normal financial aid while on academic probation. - 4.
-Academic Dismissal: Students who earn a grade of U or F in any four classes and/or do not successfully complete 2/3 of attempted credits in any three semesters may be subject to academic dismissal.
+Academic Dismissal: Students who earn a grade of U in any four classes and/or do not successfully complete 2/3 of attempted credits in any three semesters may be subject to academic dismissal.
 Academic dismissal of any student is the decision of the Bethel University Registrar.
-Academic warning and academic probation may not always immediately precede academic dismissal.
+Academic dismissal may not always be preceded immediately by Academic warning and academic probation.